 This easy, vegan 5-minute black bean dip is perfect for your next get-together, or keep it on hand for afternoon snacking.
-80 calories and 0 Weight Watchers SP

 This easy black bean dip fits right in with my healthy living goals.
 You see, I’m a snacker, through and through.
 If I’m going to lose all control of my food willpower, it’s going to happen between meals.
 Darn those cheese and crackers!

 This lack of self-restraint hits hardest when I’m sitting on my butt…watching TV, reading, working on the computer.
-So, when football and hockey season ramp up, I know that I’m in serious trouble if I don’t have a plan for our game time munchies.
+So, when football and hockey season ramp up, I know that I’m in serious trouble if I don’t have a plan for our game day munchies.

 How to make black bean dip:

 Throw all of the ingredients, except for the cilantro, into a food processor and puree until smooth.
 Scrape down the sides, add the minced cilantro and pulse briefly to combine.
 That’s it!